dphiggs01/Ask_Amy/sphinx/prerequisites.rst

 .. sidebar:: *Expected Time 25 Minutes*

-   If you have a functioning Python 3.+ environment and are familiar with executing at the command line expect to spend approximately 25 Minutes to install and configure the prerequisites described below.
+   If you have a functioning Python 3.+ environment and are familiar with executing at the command line, expect to spend approximately 25 Minutes to install and configure the prerequisites described below.
 This estimate includes the time to create and secure the two Amazon accounts.

 |prereq| Before diving in, there are a few prerequisites that must be satisfied.
 Happily, once these requirements are
-satisfied, we can focus on coding our Alexa Skills and not concentrate the environment.
+satisfied, we can focus on coding our Alexa Skills and not concentrate on the environment.
 Let’s get started.